-Description A two storey mid terraced house.
-Accommodation ON GROUND FLOOR: Entrance Hall, Living Room and Kitchen.
-ON FIRST FLOOR: Landing, Two Bedrooms and Bathroom.
-Gross internal floor area (m2) 63 m2 approximately.
-Neighbourhood and location Established residential district within the town of Gorebridge.
+Description A two storey end terraced house.
+Accommodation ON GROUND FLOOR: Entrance Vestibule, Hall, Lounge, Kitchen/Breakfast Room and Bathroom.
+ON FIRST FLOOR: Landing and Three Bedrooms.
+Gross internal floor area (m2) 91 m2 approximately.
+Neighbourhood and location Established residential district within the town of Penicuik.
 Transport, shopping and educational facilities can be found within reasonable travelling distance.
-Age Circa 1950.
-Weather Dry and overcast preceded by similar weather.
+Age Constructed circa 1950.
+Weather Heavy rain showers preceded by similar weather.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is one chimney stack which is of pointed brick construction with metal flashings.
+There is one chimney stack which is of brick construction with roughcast finish.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is of pitched timber framed construction clad with concrete tiles.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are cast iron rainwater fittings.
+There are PVC rainwater fittings.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main external walls are of traditional cavity brick construction with a roughcast finish.
-Sub floor ventilators are provided by concrete air bricks.
+The main external walls are believed to be of traditional cavity brick construction with a roughcast finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 There are double glazed PVC windows and doors.
-Fascias and soffit boards are of timber construction.
-External decorations Visually inspected.
-External descriptions Violatily inoposition Cast iron rainwater fittings and external woodwork have been painted.
-Components vises (no make a Mana Conservatories / porches None.
-Communal areas None.
-Garages and permanent outbuildings None.
+Fascias and soffit boards are formed in PVC.
+External decorations N/A. Conservatories / porches N/A. Communal areas N/A. Garages and permanent outbuildings Visually inspected.
+There is a single detached car garage which is of concrete construction beneath a pitched corrugated roof.
+The vendor has advised that the roof is clad with fibrecrete.
 Outside areas and boundaries Visually inspected.
-Garden ground to front and rear.
-Boundaries are mainly defined by timber fences and brick walls.
-Off street parking space to the front.
+Garden grounds to front, side and rear.
+Off street parking to side.
+Boundaries are defined by timber fences and metal fencings.
 Ceilings Visually inspected from floor level.
 Ceilings are lined with plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are lined with plasterboard.